 The RBAC models for the Prisma Cloud outer interface (CSPM) and Prisma Cloud inner interface (CWPP) have different design goals.
-The CSPM RBAC model controls who has access by cloud accounts.
-The CWPP RBAC model controls who has access by Compute functionality and views (e.g. who can set and see policy, who can set and see global settings, how to segment views/data, and so on).
+The CSPM RBAC model controls who has access to the various cloud accounts added to the system.
+The CWPP RBAC model controls who has access to policy and lets you segment who can see what data.
 For example, Assigned Collections let you segment views by namespace.

-When you create an access key in Prisma Cloud (outer interface), the system automatically maps the key to one of the Prisma Cloud Compute roles.
+When you create an access key in Prisma Cloud (outer interface), the system automatically creates a no-privilege key for you in Prisma Cloud Compute.
+Then in the Prisma Cloud Compute interface, you must explicitly map the key to one of the Prisma Cloud Compute roles.

 It’s critical that keys created for automated workflows are properly privileged on both sides.